Gera sights – Otto Dix, caves and more

 Gera, the “green city on the Elster”, has a large number of beautiful parks and gardens, which are among the most beautiful Gera sights.

 First and foremost, of course, is the Hofwiesenpark, which covers an area of 30 hectares.
-The park was created in 2007 for the Federal Horticultural Show (Bundesgartenschau) in Gera and Ronneburg, and accordingly you will find a flower parade, the Thuringia Pavilion with media café, a flower hall, a nursery garden, the art pavilion, the International Rotarian Jubilee Park, the Garden of Twin Cities, the Veolia Stage and much more.
-The nearby Stadium of Friendship hosts soccer matches and athletics competitions, and you can let off steam in the Hofwiesenbad pool.
+The park was created in 2007 for the Federal Garden Show in Gera and Ronneburg, and accordingly you will find a flower parade, the Thuringia Pavilion with media café, a flower hall, a nursery garden, the art pavilion, the International Rotarian Jubilee Park, the Garden of the Twin Cities, the Veolia stage and much more.
+Soccer matches and athletics competitions are held in the nearby Stadium of Friendship, and you can let off steam in the water at the Hofwiesenbad.

 A highlight for children is located in the northern part of the park: the play oval, a huge playground with great playground equipment, climbing and hiding places.

-Another beautiful garden is located on the west side of the Orangery: the baroque Kitchen Garden.
-You can also visit the gardens of Villa Jahr (April-Oct.), the Botanical Garden (May-Sept.
-Tue-Sun 11-17.30) or in late summer the Dahlia Garden (April-Oct.) – or simply take a walk along the White Elster.
+You will find another wonderful garden on the west side of the Orangery: the baroque kitchen garden.
+You can also visit the gardens of Villa Jahr (April-Oct.), the Botanical Gardens (May-Sept.
+Tue-Sun 11-17.30) or the Dahlia Garden (April-Oct.) in late summer – or simply take a stroll along the Weiße Elster.

 Sights in the surroundings of Gera

-You have looked at the many beautiful Gera sights and want more?
+Have you seen the many beautiful sights in Gera and want more?
 There is also a lot to discover in the surroundings of the city!

 Bad Köstritz

 If you drive northwest from Gera, you will reach the small town of Bad Köstritz after a few kilometers.
-There you will find the main attraction of Bad Köstritz, the Heinrich Schütz House, birthplace of the important baroque composer (Tue-Fri 10-17, Sat/Sun 13-17).
+There, in the town center, you will find the main attraction of Bad Köstritz, the Heinrich Schütz House, birthplace of the important baroque composer (Tue-Fri 10-17, Sat/Sun 13-17).

-The interesting museum shows testimonies from his life accompanied by the music of Heinrich Schütz and has a room where historical instruments are displayed.
-The museum is housed in a beautiful building from the late 18th century, and you can buy a craft sheet in the museum store and recreate the house.
-What other museum can boast its own craft sheet?
+The interesting museum displays testimonies from Heinrich Schütz’s life accompanied by his music and has a room where historical instruments are on display.
+Oh yes, the museum is housed in a beautiful building from the late 18th century and you can buy a craft sheet in the museum store and build a replica of the house.
+What other museum can boast its own arts and crafts sheet?

 Eisenberg

 A little further away is Eisenberg, a pretty little town with very well preserved historic buildings and a nice town museum (Mon-Fri 9am-12pm and 1pm-4pm).
-A bit off the main road you will find the castle with a beautiful park.
-If you stand in front of the castle and face the left part of the building, you will find a hint of a castle church, which is not recognizable as such from the outside.
+A little off the main road, you will find the castle with a beautiful park.
+If you stand in front of the castle and turn towards the left part of the building, you will find a sign of a castle church, which is not recognizable as such from the outside.
 But when you step through the entrance gate, you will be overwhelmed by the baroque splendor of the church.
-With its paintings and stucco decorations, the castle church is certainly one of the most beautiful churches in Thuringia (Tues-Sun 10 am – 4 pm).
+With its paintings and stucco decorations, the castle church is certainly one of the most beautiful churches in Thuringia (Tue-Sun 10 am – 4 pm).

 Ronneburg – Neue Landschaft

-A former industrial wasteland as a place of interest?
-Uranium was mined in Ronneburg until the fall of the Wall, and if you google the Neue Landschaft (“New Landscape”), you’ll find pictures showing what this place used to look like.
+A former industrial wasteland as a tourist attraction?
+Uranium was mined in Ronneburg until reunification, and if you google Neue Landschaft, you will find pictures that show what this place used to look like.

-After the fall of the Berlin Wall, a thorough renovation and renaturation took place, and for the Bundesgartenschau 2007, a fantastic landscape park was completed where you can spend hours: You can marvel at 450 trees in over 140 different species in the arboretum, including all the “Trees of the Year” from 1989.
-In addition, you can learn about the climate areas in Thuringia, Germany and worldwide on the climate experience trail, the causes and consequences of the greenhouse effect are described and there is even a little quiz in which you have to guess who is the biggest greenhouse sinner.
+After reunification, the area was thoroughly restored and renaturalized and a fantastic landscape park was completed for the 2007 Federal Garden Show, where you can spend hours: You can marvel at 450 trees of over 140 different species in the arboretum, including all the “Trees of the Year” from 1989 onwards.
+You can also find out about the climate areas in Thuringia, Germany and worldwide on the climate experience trail, the causes and consequences of the greenhouse effect are described and there is even a little quiz where you have to guess who is the biggest greenhouse sinner.

 Or you can climb the futuristic discovery tower, either via stairs or outside via one of eight climbing routes.
 Benches, loungers and even hammocks are available for relaxing.
-And if you want to find out more about uranium mining, you can do so from Thu to Sun from 1 to 5 p.m. at the “Wismut Objekt 90” exhibition.
-The way back is via the 225 m long wooden dragon’s tail bridge.
+And if you want to find out more about uranium mining, you can do so in the “Wismut Object 90” exhibition from Thursday to Sunday from 1 pm to 5 pm.
+You can then return via the 225 m long wooden dragon-tail bridge.

 Burg Posterstein